MerginMaps/mobile/INSTALL.md

 **Note to document writers:**: This section needs a proper rewrite

 Even technically it should be possible, we haven't tried this setup yet.
-If you managed to compile Mergin Maps Input Android on Windows, please help us to update this section.
+If you managed to compile Mergin Maps Android on Windows, please help us to update this section.

 # 5. Building iOS